fchanson/node-red-contrib-arp/README.md

 ### Usage

-This node provides the content of the ARP table, **ONLY on Raspberry Pi**.
+This node provides the content of the ARP table.

 The output **msg.payload** is an array of objects containing : <br>

 - ip : the IP address of the device.
 - mac : the MAC address of the device.
-- iface : the network interface of the Raspberry Pi.
+- iface : the network interface of the device.

 It is possible to filter the results by MAC address :<br>